Tokyo Hidden Gems | Ramen Bars

 If want to be just a little bit health conscious, then you should visit a ramen bar called «Vege Pota Tsukemen Enji».
 It is a dipping ramen, like I told you about a little earlier.
 Like most Tsukemen bars, also this place serves a very thick soup.

 However, they use a lot more vegetables than other Tsukemen bars.
 This makes for a rich, but much less fatty soup.
 You can even choose whole-wheat noodles, if you want to be a really healthy Ramenhead.

 That’s enough of a deep dive into the Tokyo ramen scene for now.
-We will be back with more recommendations to follow our second part of the Top 10 Ramen Bars in Tokyo.
+We will be back with more recommendations after exploring the Tokyo ramen scene further.
 We will also write about other Tokyo Cuisines that excites us in 2021.

 Husky has been increasingly interested in hormone eateries lately.
 Perhaps his next food-blog post will be about all the delicious entrails, intestines and organs to be found in Tokyo’s Hormone Restaurants.

 Until we meet (meat?) again, slurp responsibly and stay greasy!

 Tonchin | Tokyo Tonkotsu